samgwise/p6-result/README.md

 }

-# Lasty if in doubt, you can wrap any code with a result block to wrap any exceptions or failures to results.
+# Lastly if in doubt, you can wrap any code with a result block to wrap any exceptions or failures to results.
 # Oh and results will also be returned as is so don't worry if you mix things up!
 for <die fail smile other> {
     my $val = result {